open-gitops/documents/PRINCIPLES.md

 - ### Drift

-    When a system's _Actual State_ changes for any reason other than its versioned _Desired State_ declarations having changed, we say that the system has drifted from it's _Desired State_.
+    When a system's _Actual State_ changes for any reason other than its versioned _Desired State_ declarations having changed, we say that the system has drifted from its _Desired State_.

 - ### Reconciliation

-    The process of ensuring that the _Actual State_ of a sytem matches it's versioned _Desired State_ declarations.
+    The process of ensuring that the _Actual State_ of a sytem matches its versioned _Desired State_ declarations.
     Contrary to CIops, any divergence between the two will trigger reconciliation, regardless of where changes occured.
     Divergence could be due to the actual state unintentionally _Drifting_ from the desired state declarations, or a new desired state declaration version having been changed intentionally.